Finchley: Cultural references

 The Monty Python's Flying Circus comedy sketch "The Funniest Joke in the World" is set in Finchley.

 In various episodes of the Channel 4 comedy Peep Show Finchley is used as an on-site shooting location.

 The background of the cover of Iron Maiden's second studio album, Killers, depicts Etchingham Court, North Finchley, where artist Derek Riggs lived at the time.

+The 2013 David Bowie song 'Dirty Boys' on The Next Day album makes reference to Finchley Fair.